Coconut Oil For Dogs

 - It’s a natural anti-inflammatory and helps with arthritis

-- Prevents hairballs because it’s rich in fiber; and because of the fiber
+- Prevents hairballs because it’s rich in fiber

 - Coconut oil also is great for pets with anal gland issues and helps to keep pets regular